GOAT: A Training Framework for Goal-Oriented Agent with Tools: A training framework for G oal- O riented A gent with T ools

-\textbf{API Document Parsing and Graph Initialization} \ \ We begin by extracting the input and output specifications of each API function $n_i$ by parsing its corresponding documentation $\text{doc}(n_i)$, which define the endpoints for edges in the graph (see \cref{fig:graph_construction}a).
-In particular, each specification includes the natural language description of parameters and output; we denote the description of the $k$-th input of function $n_i$ as $\text{In}(n_i, k)$ and the output description of $n_i$ as $\text{Out}(n_i)$.
-The extraction is accomplished by prompting an LLM with the template described in \cref{parsing prompt}, and the resulting structured representations are illustrated at the bottom of \cref{fig:graph_construction}a and detailed further in \cref{appendix_parsing}.
-Using these extracted specifications, we then construct an initial fully connected multidigraph by adding directed edges from the output of each API function to every input parameter of every other API function (see \cref{fig:graph_construction}b).
-This over-complete graph tentatively connects all possible API pairs and serves as the starting point for subsequent filtering and refinement.
+\textbf{API Document Parsing and Graph Initialization} \ \ We begin by extracting the input and output specifications of each API function $n_i$ by parsing its document $\text{doc}(n_i)$, which define the endpoints for edges in the graph (see \cref{fig:graph_construction}a).
+Each specification includes the language description of input parameters and output; we denote the description of the $k$-th input of $n_i$ as $\text{In}(n_i, k)$ and its output description as $\text{Out}(n_i)$.
+These specifications are extracted using an LLM with the prompt shown in \cref{fig:doc_parsing}, and the resulting structured representations are illustrated at the bottom of \cref{fig:graph_construction}a and detailed further in Appendix~\ref{appendix_parsing}.
+Using these extracted specifications, we initialize an fully connected multidigraph by adding directed edges from the output of each API function to every input parameter of every other API function (see \cref{fig:graph_construction}b).
+This over-complete graph serves as the starting point for subsequent filtering and refinement.

-\textbf{Filtering via Embedding Similarity} \ \ To prune unlikely edges, we compare the descriptions of source API outputs and destination API input obtained from the previous step.
-For each edge $(n_i, n_j, k)$, we compute the cosine similarity between Sentence-BERT (SBERT) \citep{reimers-2019-sentence-bert} embeddings of $\text{In}(n_j, k)$ and $\text{Out}(n_i)$.
-Edges with similarity scores below a threshold $\tau$ are discarded.
-Note that since this method does not require invoking an LLM, it provides a very efficient way to filter out clearly incompatible pairs.
-At the same time, because more precise filtering will be applied in later stages, we set $\tau$ with a low threshold—favoring recall over precision—to avoid over-pruning and to retain most potentially valid connections.
-This filtering step is illustrated in Figure~\ref{fig:graph_construction}c.
+\textbf{Filtering via Embedding Similarity} \ \ To prune unlikely edges, we compare the source API output descriptions with the destination API input descriptions extracted in the previous step (\cref{fig:graph_construction}c).
+For each edge $(n_i, n_j, k)$, we compute the cosine similarity between Sentence-BERT (SBERT) \citep{reimers-2019-sentence-bert} embeddings of $\text{Out}(n_i)$ and $\text{In}(n_j, k)$, and discard edges with similarity below a threshold $\tau$.
+Because this step does not require LLM invocations, it provides an efficient means of eliminating clearly incompatible pairs.
+To avoid over-pruning, we set $\tau$ conservatively, favoring recall over precision, since more precise filtering is applied in later stages.